fred-corp/nrf52840-vscode/README.md

 # nRF52840 VSCode Template

-> Note : this is a fork of the original [nRF52840 VSCode Template](https://github.com/abferm/nrf52840-vscode), to work on a macOS implementation.

 ## Why ?

 I was frustrated with the setup process for the nrf sdk and tools, so I made this sample project to make setup simple and automate installation of the sdk and cli tools.